Lazareena/Comp124-s14-hw6/README.md

 We now need to setup two data directories (one for each dataset).
 At the end of these steps, the following directories will exist:
 ```
-/some/path/wikAPIdia/db
-/some/path/wikAPIdia-small/db
+/some/path/wp/wp-db-large
+/some/path/wp/wp-db-small
 ```
-The path preceding `wikAPIdia` and `wikAPIdia-small` will change depending on whether you on a lab machine or your own laptop.
 **Do not put these datasets on your H: drive!** Your H: drive will fill up, and your program will slow down drastically.

-If you work on lab computers:

-1. Create a directory called `/Users/<your name>/wikAPIdia`
+1. Create a directory called "wp". if you are working on a lab computer, you should place it in `/Users/<your name>/wp`.
+If you are on a laptop, you can place it anywhere.
-2. Copy the `/db` directory on the lab macs into the directory you created.
-3. Create a directory called `/Users/<your name>/wikAPIdia-small`.
-4. Download the compressed 130MB [WikAPIdia-small database](http://macademia.macalester.edu/shilad/wikAPIdiaDB.small.tar.bz2) and extract the small database into the `wikAPIdia-small` directory (it will also contain a `db` now).
-6. The full path to the newly installed db directories should be: `/Users/<your name>/wikAPIdia/db` and `/Users/<your name>/wikAPIdia-small/db`.

-If you work on your laptop:

-1. Download the compressed 1.5 GB [WikAPIdia database](http://macademia.macalester.edu/shilad/wikAPIdiaDB.tar.bz2).
-2. Uncompress the file, you'll find a directory called "db"
-3. Move the directory under the wikAPIdia directory with your hw6 directory.
-4. Download the compressed 130MB [WikAPIdia-small database](http://macademia.macalester.edu/shilad/wikAPIdiaDB.small.tar.bz2) and extract the small database into the wikAPIdia-small directory in hw6 (it will also contain a `db` now).
+1. Download the compressed 66MB [WikAPIdia-small database](http://macademia.macalester.edu/shilad/wp-db-small.zip), unzip it, and place the extracted "wp-db-small" directory inside the `wp` directory you created in the previous step.
-6. The full path to the newly installed db directories should be: `idea_project_directory/hw6/wikAPIdia/db` and `idea_project_directory/hw6/wikAPIdia-small/db`.
+4. Repeat this process for the 563MB [WikAPIdia-large database](http://macademia.macalester.edu/shilad/wp-db-large.zip).
+It should result in a wp-db-large file in the same `wp` directory.

 Make sure that things are installed correctly:

-1. Open `PopularArticleAnalyzer.java` in IntelliJ
+1. Open the `WikAPIdiaWrapper.java` file in IntelliJ.
-2. Take a look at the `main()` method.
-It constructs a `WikAPIdiaWrapper` object.
-3. The `WikAPIdiaWrapper` constructor takes a String representing the `wikAPIdia` directory that contains your db directory.
-Change this to make it correct.
-This will be `/Users/<yourname>/wikAPIdia-small` on a lab computer, or your `hw6/wikAPIdia-small` directory on your laptop.
+2. Update the `DATA_DIRECTORY` variable to point to the `wp-db-small` or `wp-db-large` directory you created in the previous step.
+1. Open `WikAPIdiaExample.java`.
-4. Run the class as an application (not Applet): `PopularArticleAnalyzer.main()`.
+4. Run the class as an application.
-You should see information about the [Apple article](http://simple.wikipedia.org/wiki/Apple) in simple English Wikipedia.
+You should see information about the [Apple article](http://simple.wikipedia.org/wiki/Apple) in simple English Wikipedia that ends with:

 ## Get to know the existing algorithmic code: